 I've always hated these website cookie cutter platforms, mostly for personal reasons because I'm an optimizer, a philosopher, an understander.
 I want control over my own stuff.
-Well lately I took on a freelance gig that requires me to work with Wix.
+Well in 2021/08 I took on a freelance gig that required me to work with Wix.
 I knew I'd hate it, but I figured I'd bludgeon through it.
-And I am.
+And I did.
 But hoooly shit, it's even way worse than I expected.

 There is nothing right about Wix.
 It's a fractal of bad design, like PHP.
 I think the best way to summarize it is this: Every feature in Wix is a bespoke, stunted version of something you would have access to if you just used a VPS.